Viruses & Prions

 Sudden Death Syndrome | Central Bearded Dragons |

-There are wildlife health organisations which are chasing funding to try to keep up with all the new wildlife disease problems popping up all over Australia. (see our links page for contacts) Viruses are obviously getting around so it stands to reason that some of the viruses arriving in Australia are going to target frogs.
+There are wildlife health organisations which are chasing funding to try to keep up with all the new wildlife disease problems popping up all over Australia.
+Viruses are obviously getting around so it stands to reason that some of the viruses arriving in Australia are going to target frogs.
 And we know that this is happening.
-Visit our Immuno-deficiency, Redlynch virus, and cancer pages for more info on these amphibian problems which we believe are caused by viruses.
+Work done by JCU and CSIRO's Animal Health lab have both found herpes viruses in our cases as well as work done by a researcher at Murdoch Univ in Perth which found an adenovirus in the White-lipped tree frog (Litoria infrafrenata).

 In the meantime, you can help reduce the spread of viruses.
 Just follow the guidelines in our Precautions page, especially if you rescue tadpoles or do any bushwalking or frog monitoring activities.
-The guidelines on the Tadpole distribution page and keeping chytrid out of ponds will help too.
+Read the pages on chytrid fungus as well since the presence of chytrid fungus in a water body would stress the frogs/tads in it and lead to any dormant viruses activating in those animals.